-This course is an introduction to the study of public administration in 21st Century America.
-Students in this course will become acclimated to core administrative topics including budgeting, ethics and human resource management.
-The course also explores time and stress management, communication and motivation all within the context of group dynamics.
-Practical case studies are used as a learning tool in this course.
+This course will focus on the study of public administration in 21st Century America.
+Students in this course will become acclimated to core administrative topics, including: budgeting, ethics, and human resource management.
+Within the context of group dynamics, the course also explores time management, stress management, communication, and motivation.
+(3 credits)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 - Understand the history of public administration and explain why it is a discipline worth studying.

 - Identify the relationship between federal, state and local governments.

 - Recognize ethical dilemmas and apply decision-making tools to solve them.